pabloariasal/dotfiles/README.md

 ### Add ssh public key to github account

 1. open a terminal
-2. start google chrome
+2. Start google chrome
 3. Login into google and github
-4. enter public key in the clipboard in github account
+4. Enter public key in the clipboard in github account

 ### Start ssh Agent and add ssh key